 Acme and Walmart received the lowest overall ratings in our surveys of consumers.

 Only 34 percent of each of these chain’s surveyed customers rated it “superior” overall.
 Giant (40 percent), Food Lion (43 percent), and Target (43 percent) also received low overall ratings.

 Although ShopRite did not receive stellar ratings for quality, it did get considerably higher ratings than Acme and Walmart.

 Fifty-four percent of ShopRite’s customers rated it “superior” overall.

 Within the largest chains, there is relatively little store-to-store price variation.

-When we substituted cheaper generic and store brands for about one-sixth of the items in our price-shopping market basket, the total cost of the full market basket dropped by about five percent.
+At most stores, when we substituted cheaper generic and store brands for about one-sixth of the items in our market basket, our total costs dropped by about five percent.